OpendTect/OpendTect/README.md

 - QTDIR= set this to the Qt install location for the appropriate version of Qt for the OpendTect version
 - OSG_DIR="OpenSceneGraph install location"
 - PROJ_DIR="PROJ install location" or OD_NO_PROJ=ON to disable it
-- SQLITE_DIR="SQLITE install location" (optional, but required by Proj)
+- SQLite3_ROOT="SQLite3 install location" (optional, but required by Proj)
 - HDF5_ROOT="HDF5 install location" (optional)

 Start Visual Studio 2022, open the OpendTect solution and build.